Potato: Genetic engineering

 Genetic research has produced several genetically modified varieties.
 'New Leaf', owned by Monsanto Company, incorporates genes from Bacillus thuringiensis (source of most Bt toxins in transcrop use), which confers resistance to the Colorado potato beetle; 'New Leaf Plus' and 'New Leaf Y', approved by US regulatory agencies during the 1990s, also include resistance to viruses.
 McDonald's, Burger King, Frito-Lay, and Procter & Gamble announced they would not use genetically modified potatoes, and Monsanto published its intent to discontinue the line in March 2001.

 Potato starch contains two types of glucan, amylose and amylopectin, the latter of which is most industrially useful.
 Waxy potato varieties produce waxy potato starch, which is almost entirely amylopectin, with little or no amylose.
 BASF developed the 'Amflora' potato, which was modified to express antisense RNA to inactivate the gene for granule bound starch synthase, an enzyme which catalyzes the formation of amylose.
 'Amflora' potatoes therefore produce starch consisting almost entirely of amylopectin, and are thus more useful for the starch industry.
 In 2010, the European Commission cleared the way for 'Amflora' to be grown in the European Union for industrial purposes only—not for food.
 Nevertheless, under EU rules, individual countries have the right to decide whether they will allow this potato to be grown on their territory.
-Commercial planting of 'Amflora' was expected in the Czech Republic and Germany in the spring of 2010, and Sweden and the Netherlands in subsequent years.
+Commercial planting of 'Amflora' was expected in the Czech Republic and Germany in the spring of 2010, but due to lack of acceptance BASF in 2012 stopped selling the variety in Europe.

 The 'Fortuna' GM potato variety developed by BASF was made resistant to late blight by introgressing two resistance genes, blb1 and blb2, from S. bulbocastanum, a wild potato native to Mexico.
 Rpi-blb1 is a nucleotide-binding leucine-rich repeat (NB-LRR/NLR), an R-gene-produced immunoreceptor.

 In October 2011, BASF requested cultivation and marketing approval as a feed and food from the EFSA.
 In 2012, GMO development in Europe was stopped by BASF.
 In November 2014, the United States Department of Agriculture (USDA) approved a genetically modified potato developed by Simplot, which contains genetic modifications that prevent bruising and produce less acrylamide when fried than conventional potatoes; the modifications do not cause new proteins to be made, but rather prevent proteins from being made via RNA interference.

 Genetically modified varieties have met public resistance in the U.S. and in the European Union.